UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

 This XPath provides details for how the resource was published.
-All 4207 of our instances of `issuance` have the value "serial".
+All 4207 of our instances of :code:`issuance` have the value "serial".

 Justification
 ^^^^^^^^^^^^^